MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

                         SaveAsDialog dialog(m_appWindow->GetMainWindow(), contentSaveTypes);
                         if (dialog.confirmed)
                         {
-                            // Set the ResultFilePath, SaveAsType, AllowReplace for the event
+                            // Setting the ResultFilePath, SaveAsType, AllowReplace for the event
-                            // args from this customized dialog inputs, optional.
-If nothing
+                            // args from this customized dialog inputs is optional.
-                            // needs to input, the event args will provide default values.
+                            // The event args has default values based on the document to save.
                             CHECK_FAILURE(
                                 args->put_ResultFilePath((LPCWSTR)dialog.path.c_str()));
                             CHECK_FAILURE(args->put_SaveAsType(dialog.selectedType));